VanshBhardwaj1945/cloud-resume-challenge-azure/README.md

 >*Mocking was the "brick wall" of this challenge.
 Digging through the Azure Cosmos DB and Functions libraries was tough, and I eventually used AI to help me bridge the gap on the specific syntax needed to mock the database client.
 It was a huge "aha!" moment when the tests finally passed, and it taught me how crucial it is to have a testable architecture..*

-### Creating our frontend workflow
+### Creating our Backend workflow

-With the API working and the tests passing locally, the final step was to automate the backend deployment.
-I wanted a true CI/CD (Continuous Integration/Continuous Deployment) pipeline: whenever I push code, GitHub should automatically run my unit tests (CI) and, if they pass, deploy the updated function to Azure (CD).
-This ensures that I never accidentally "break" the live resume with a bad update.
+With the API working and tests passing locally, the final step was automating backend deployment.
+I set up a full CI/CD pipeline: GitHub automatically runs unit tests (CI) and, if they pass, deploys the updated function to Azure (CD).
+This ensures the live resume never breaks from a bad update.

 **Steps taken:**
 1. Workflow Configuration: Created .github/workflows/backend-main.yaml using a standard Microsoft Azure Functions template as the foundation.